CommunistMountain/BalanceModFork/README_CM.md

         <li>Mini-Beam: Cost from 20 to 50 (sell price from 10 to 25).
 Fire chance from 10% to 0%.</li>
         <li>Hull Beam: Cooldown from 14s to 16s.</li>
         <li>Halberd Beam: Rarity from 2 to 4, cost from 65 to 80.</li>
         <li>Glaive Beam: Rarity from 5 to 4, cooldown from 25s to 24s, split into 8s over 3 charges.
-Its damage is equal to the number of charges.</li>
+Its damage is equal to the number of charges.
+(TODO: At the time of writing, it has a bug where it sometimes can't target the enemy ship.
+A temporary workaround is to depower it momentarily then repower it.
+I'll fix it, maybe via a new Hyperspace version)</li>
         <li>Fire Beam: Cooldown from 20s to 18s, speed from 5 to 7, fire chance from 80% to 90%.</li>
         <li>Anti-Bio Beam: Rarity from 5 to 4.</li>
     </ol>